richardaecn/cvpr18-inaturalist-transfer/README.md

 ```
 python feature_extraction.py
 ```
+To run this script, you need to download the checkpoint of [Inception-V3 299 trained on iNat2017](https://drive.google.com/open?id=1g3bsmBrKPRbah4EDNnC_IgDk8N4uAZaY).
 The dataset and pre-trained model can be modified in the script.

 We provide [a download link](https://drive.google.com/file/d/1vOHKuqt7XgROo9t5cblJvGf0kGpiFaF1/) that includes features used in the domos of this repo.